Eurce/River-Melody/project_posts/2014-03-27-Time-Control.md

 3. For precise time controling, we use microsecond.

-The following code shows the idea:
+The idea is expressed as follows:

 ```
 #define pixToUs (min(400,(int)(2450000/(DQ.size()+2))))